local-motion/product/functionality/users_and_access/identity_and_access_management.md

 A session has the following attributes:
 - session id: number identifying the session
 - timestamp of session creation
 - timestamp for last user activity [CHECK: SHOULD IT BE LIKE THIS?]
+Could someone explain this part to me?

 The session should expire after 60 minutes of inactivity and after 24 hours after creation of the session.